 You’ll never forget the location of the Italian-inspired walk-in eatery, 1o William Street.
 And trust us when we say that is a very good thing.
 Treat all your senses with the exotic aromas wafting through the casual European decor that houses the most delectable pastas, salads and cured meats.
 And of course because it is one of the best rest restaurants in Sydney the meals are accompanied by a seriously extensive wine list.
 Hot tip: you might want to wear stretchy pants to really make the most of this Paddington hotspot.

 20. Icebergs Dining Room and Bar

 You’ve likely heard of the magnificent views of the Bondi dining staple, Icebergs.
 But have you heard about the hot and cold seafood platters and other specialties on the seasonally inspired menu?
 Have you experienced the luxury and enchantment of sitting on the balcony watching the sun set over Australia’s most iconic beach while sipping on an Aperol Spritz?
-If not we recommend you rectify this fatal error in judgement immediately.
+If not we recommend you rectify this fatal error in judgement and head to one of the most trendy restaurants in Sydney immediately.

 1 Notts Avenue, Bondi Beach NSW 2026